The Wine Club · Grape Discovery Masterclass

 Darker, inkier, and more tannic than Malbec or Cabernet — blueberry, dark chocolate, cracked pepper.
 Built for food, built for time, built to last.

-This is your lechon de leche wine.
+This is your lechon kawali wine.
 The tannins need fat to soften, the dark fruit needs richness to match, and the wine needs a table with food serious enough to hold its own.
+In California they pour Petite Sirah with smoked brisket — maximum tannin, maximum smoke, maximum meat.
 Also exceptional with grilled liempo, beef tapa, and anything slow-roasted over charcoal.

 In Our Portfolio